farkasmate/vm/quickstart.md

        make test

-   If everything went according to the plan you will find yourself in the container's shell with a shell like: `root@77a40185ed64:/# `
+   If everything went according to the plan you will find yourself in the container's shell with a prompt like: `root@77a40185ed64:/# `

    Exit the shell by typing `exit`.